 This recipe provides a main dish and a soup made with rice at the same time.

 I absolutely recommend using Carolina Rice (superior rice).

-Half an hour before serving, take ½ l of the broth coming from your pot, skim the broth with a strainer, and put the rice (washed) in it.
-Get it to a boil, close the fire and let your rice cook.
-Once ready, add some more broth to get a soup.
-Taste and, if necessary, add more the seasoning, salt, and pepper.
+Half an hour before serving, take 12 l of the broth from your pot, strain it with a strainer, and add the washed rice.
+Bring it to a boil, then turn off the heat and leave your rice to cook.
+When ready, add more broth to make a soup.
+Taste and adjust seasoning, salt, and pepper as needed.

-The service includes a rice soup and boiled chicken, which must come on the table at the same time.
+The service includes rice soup and boiled chicken, both of which must be served at the same time.

-Place the soup in a large bowl and on a large round plate, the chicken, the carrots, turnips, and leeks around.
-The stuffing must be cut in fine slices.
+Place the soup in a large bowl and the chicken, carrots, turnips, and leeks on a large round plate.
+The stuffing must be thinly sliced.

 Grandson of a famous Chef (his grandfather owned the Buffet de la Gare de Rennes (France) at the end of the 19th century), Thierry Guineau has accumulated forty years of culinary experience throughout the world.
 During his stay in Asia, he was recognized prodigious, draped in his jacket of Executive Chef at the Meridien of Jakarta, at the Holiday Inn Harbin China, at the Meridien of Phuket, the Sheraton Zhongshan in China, or at the Coco Beach Vietnam, to name a few.
 Today, he leaves in Mui Né, Vietnam and share his free time between consulting and professional training where he passes on his knowledge to the most disadvantaged.